 I left Brad and Angelina’s door and headed back to my room to quickly pack and get out on the road.
 I was moderately worried about Brad and Angelina, but it seemed clear that Brad was finally getting what he had hoped for when he booked and paid for a trip with a woman that he had “met” on Craigslist and only seen a few times.

 Surprisingly, I was less worried about Ohmygod.
 Normally, if there were a client on the trip who disappeared without any notice whatsoever, I would be organizing a search party.
 But this was Ohmygod—he had the annoying habit of always reappearing just when I thought he was in jail or possibly dead.
-Not that I was hoping for that but if wither of those scenarios were to happen this time, well….
+Not that I was hoping for either but if one of those scenarios were to happen this time, well….

 Maybe his stench, which acted a bit like the cloud that surrounds Pig Pen in the Peanuts comic strip, was actually a force field—it certainly served to keep people away from him.

 I glanced at my watch: I had precisely 14 minutes to catch the 9:00 train to Brussels.
-If I missed that train, I would be camped out in the station for another half an hour at least—the next few trains did not take bikes officially and Flemish conductors are notorious for following the rules to the letter.
+If I missed that train, I would be camped out in the station for another half an hour, at least.
+(The next few trains did not take bikes officially and Flemish conductors are notorious for following the rules to the letter.)

-Or at least that is what it seems like to me.
+Or at least that is my version.

 I checked the enormous departure board and noticed that my train for Rochefort, was delayed.
 There was no indication as to how long before it would leave, which was odd—usually, the later departure time is calculated and indicated.
 It did have the track of the train, however, which meant that the train was in the station, so I headed to the platform, hoping to board.
 When I got there, though, the entire platform was roped off—there was no way to get to my train.